EdrickOliveira/softstarter/docs/0.2.3-pwm/README.md

 ![alt text](PPM.png)

-It works just fine when α>β.
+It works just fine when $\alpha>\beta$.
 However, if this condition is not true, the problem described in the first paragraph takes place.
-Intuitively, if the trigger were to happen inside the extension (α<β), it could be enlarged up to when it effectively triggered the TRIAC.
+Intuitively, if the trigger were to happen inside the extension ($\alpha<\beta$), it could be enlarged up to when it effectively triggered the TRIAC.

 Instead of calculating or measuring the necessary lenght of the trigger pulse for that, why not just make it last up to the next cycle?
 We initially thought that'd make the gate resistor dissipate too much power, but then realized that while the TRIAC if on, the voltage between MT1 and MT2 is roughly zero, and so is the voltage between Gate-MT1.